 iOS 14.3, released in December, adds support for ProRAW.
 The new photography mode combines for the first time Apple's computational photography with shooting in RAW.
 Previously, iPhone photographers had to choose between the two modes.
 The update also adds a new alert to help users update connected HomeKit accessories, rather than manually updating through the manufacturers' apps.

-Released in September 2019, iOS 13 introduced quite a few new features, including a new Dark Mode that can shift between light and dark modes.
-A QuickPath Keyboard that functioned similar to Swype allows users to drag their finger across the keyboard to touch letters instead of tapping the screen.
+Released in September 2019, iOS 13 introduced quite a few new features, including a Dark Mode that can shift between light and dark themes.
+The QuickPath Keyboard, similar to Swype and other trace keyboards, allows users to drag their finger across the virtual keys to type words.

 New iCloud storage support in HomeKit enables recordings from select cameras to be stored on Apple's cloud storage service instead of a manufacturer's servers.
 Video is encrypted locally before being uploaded to the storage.

-CarPlay gained the biggest overhaul, including a new dashboard view, an updated Music app, a new Calendar app, and will not minimize a view when the user switches apps on the host iPhone.
+CarPlay gained an overhaul, including a new dashboard view, an updated Music app, and a new Calendar app.
+It also no longer minimizes a view when the user switches apps on the host iPhone.

-For iPad users, a new Home screen view features smaller icons, a new Today View that can be locked to the Home screen, and external storage support allowed work to be performed on external drives.
+For iPad users, a new Home screen view uses smaller icons, a new Today View can be locked to the Home screen, and external storage support allows work to be performed on external drives.